-- In the center the unit's picture or icon 8 - If the unit is a combat unit, on the middle-left en side, there is a hit point gauge 9 (one white rectangle/point).
-Non combat units (support) or leaders don't have hit points bars. - When the unit is damaged, the white turns grey (as shown on the British 4th Brigade Tank unit in the above display). - If the unit has some special characteristics, like mines , Antitank , a special icon 5 (for instance mines here) is displayed on the right, below the morale diamond
+Centre - In the centre the unit's picture or icon 8 - If the unit is a combat unit, on the middle-left hand side, there is a hit point gauge 9 (one white rectangle/point).
+Non combat units (support) or leaders don't have hit points bars.
+When the unit is damaged, the white turns grey (as shown on the British 4th Brigade Tank unit in the above display). - If the unit has some special characteristics, like a special icon 5 (for instance mines here) is displayed on the right, below the morale diamond.
+Bottom